alex42p/ECE461_Team17_Phase2/README.md

 ## TODO:
   - Fix the code so it doesn't suck booty (take previous implementation and improve the design a bit)
-    - fix the rest of the metrics and make sure output actually functions
+    - fix the rest of the metrics and make sure output is formatted correctly
   - Implement Phase 2 AWS stuff
   - Add MyPy checks back to CI/CD AFTER code is properly cleaned